paulwarren/nzde/dict/S/README.md

  <i>n.</i> a small supermarket [Jim Cameron writes: OED and NSOD gives "a small supermarket, <i>chiefly US</i>", Collins gives it as <i>NZ</i>, with a different definition that I think is more accurate for us.
 See Mana 29 (1999) p.60.]

+## SuperGold card

+ <i>n.</i> a card issued to those receiving New Zealand Superannuation, for use when claiming available discounts and concessions.

 ## superheater cupboard

  <i>n.</i> a hotwater cupboard [Southland]